 Are you ready for an aggressive GMAT study guide?
 Do you have what it takes—namely time—to commit yourself to GMAT preparation?
 Magoosh has put together a 30 day GMAT study plan that gives you everything you need!

 - This is a general plan, with broad goals and instructions for every week.
 If you want more specific tasks and more guidance broken down by day, check out our step-by-step GMAT schedule.

 - Unsure how long to study for GMAT prep?
 Magoosh has GMAT study guides that will help you learn how to study for GMAT prep in one, three, or six months!

 - Below, I’ve put together what I believe to be the most effective 30 day GMAT study plan.
 Expect to budget 15 hours/week.
 But if you have the time to study, the dedication, and the grit—and only 30 days—this is the plan for you (this schedule is perfect to use in conjunction with the Magoosh 30-day subscription plan).

-Do you need to adapt this study schedule to meet your needs?
+- Do you need to adapt this 30 day GMAT study plan to meet your needs?
 Check out this blog post for adjustment tips!

-Take GMAT Prep Test 1: Sweat through an actual GMAT.
+- Take GMAT prep test 1: Sweat through an actual GMAT.
 Better yet, learn where you are currently scoring, and set a target goal for the day of exam.
 Also, assess your strengths and weaknesses.
+(For example: Is it GMAT math in general?
+Data sufficiency?
+Word problems?
+Reading comprehension?
+Sentence correction?)
 And tweak this study guide where necessary.
 If you rocked the quant section, then make your prep verbal-centric.
-If you really are worried about the Integrated Reasoning section, you can also focus on that (I wouldn’t worry about this section too much–the rumor has it that b-schools are not really weighing the IR section very heavily as of now).
+If you really are worried about the Integrated Reasoning section, you can also focus on that (I wouldn’t worry about this section too much—the rumor has it that b-schools are not really weighing the IR section very heavily as of now).

 - Work through Magoosh Lessons